V1n1v131r4/OSCP-Buffer-Overflow/README.md

 We will run the `connect.py` script to verify the application's response.

-After this step, we will run the `fuzzing.py` script to identify the point that the application will crack.
+After this step, we will run the `fuzzing.py` script to identify the point that the application will crash.
 But before that, on your Windows, attach the application to the Immunity Debugger.

-Change the amount of "A" in the script until the application crash
+Change the amount of "A" in the script until the application broken.

 ## Offset